News centre

 Alert

-Some of the statistics below are being manually collated while we update our systems.
+Some of the following statistics are being manually collated while we update our systems.
 These statistics will be updated fortnightly.

 It also helps combat migrant exploitation by ensuring only employers who are accredited can hire migrant workers.